pablisch/how-to-express-mongodb-todo-api/howTo/3a_getTodoById_endpoint.md

 }
 ```

+## Add validation for createTodo

+The `_id` property is all that is needed to find a single todo with a specific `id`.
+We will need to validate and handle errors for:
+- the `_id` passed in as a param is a valid MongoDB ID.
+- there is a todo with that `_id` in the database

-For this function, we need to validate that the id is a valid MongoDB.
-This is a unique `ObjectId`, `_id`.
+The `_id` is a unique `ObjectId`, `_id`.
 It has a defined structure which is not really important here but the `ObjectId` is a 24 character hexadecimal string which can be programmatically validated.
 Since we are using Mongoose, we can use its built in functions to simplify `_id` validation:

 ```javascript
 if (!mongoose.Types.ObjectId.isValid(id)) return next({ status: 400, message: `'${id}' is not a valid todo ID` })
 ```

-We also need to handle the possibility that the `_id` does not exist in the database.
-This must be done once the call has been made if no `todo` object is returned:
+For no `todo` with that `_id` existing in the database:

 ```javascript
 if (!todo) {